odan/prisma/docs/readme.md

 The business logic should be placed in the service classes, and we should aim for a fat model layer and thin controller layer.

 Please don't prefix all service classes with `*Service`.
 A service class is not a "utility" class.
-Think of the [SRP](http://pragmaticcraftsman.com/2006/07/single-responsibility-principle/) and give a service a single responsibility.
-To keep it simple: A service class should have only one public method.
+Think of the [SRP](http://pragmaticcraftsman.com/2006/07/single-responsibility-principle/) and give a service a "single responsibility".
+A service classes can, and should, have several methods as long as they serve a narrow purpose.
+This also encourages you to name your classes more specifically.
+Instead of a "User" god-class, you might have a `UserRegistration` class with a few methods focusing on registration.

+> Q: Why would i change my UserRegistration class?<br>
+> A: Because I'm changing how I register a user<br>
+> A: And not because I'm changing how I assign a User to a Task.
+Because that's being handled by the UserTaskAssignment class.<br>

 ### Value Objects